 Written by Herald-News

-She was preceded in death by her husband, Albert, in 1995; three brothers, three sisters; and a grandson, Bryan Browning.
+She was preceded in death by her brothers and sister.